Spatial Data Science & Technology Major

 - GEOG XX: 300 or 400-level course not listed above**

 - CIS XX: 400-level course not listed above**

-- New majors are strongly encouraged to make an appointment with the Geography and SDST advisor, Dr. Leslie McLees, through this online scheduler or through email at firstname.lastname@example.org.
+- New majors are strongly encouraged to make an appointment with the Geography and SDS advisor, Dr. Leslie McLees, through this online scheduler or contact her through email at email@example.com.